xn-projects/financial_dashboard/README.md

-## Financial Resilience Analysis – From Tableau to Plotly
+## Financial Resilience Analysis – From Tableau to Plotly Dash

 ### Project Background